 It’s how you make your first impression with prospective clients.

 Further, for clients who choose telehealth services, your website is the primary meeting point between your practice and your clients.
 In many ways, your website is your digital office.

 Your therapy practice marketing must adapt to this reality.
 Your website, not your office, should be front and center.

 A few great ways to shift marketing focus to your website include:

 - Optimize your site structure for SEO and test it with Google Search Console.

 - Include separate pages and blog posts for each condition you treat or service you offer.

 - Incorporate an eCommerce store to sell products and services online.

 Without a doubt, the COVID-19 crisis will produce long-term changes in our society and our behaviors.

 Many of these changes we may not even be aware of yet.
-That’s why it’s crucial to experiment with different marketing strategies and not become wedded to one particular approach.
+That’s why it’s crucial to experiment with different medical practice marketing strategies and not become wedded to one particular approach.